-When developing a website, a web designer needs to be able to see his webpages the same way the end user would.
+When developing a website, a web designer needs to be able to see his webpages in the same way the end user would.
 Sometimes simply clicking on and viewing your HTML files in the web browser is enough, but if you want to test dynamic content, you will need to set up a local web server.
-Doing this is quite simple and can easily be accomplished on Windows, Mac, and Linux.
+Doing this is quite simple and can easily be accomplished on Windows, macOS, and Linux.
 There are many types of web servers available, but we use Apache (check out our comparison of Nginx vs Apache to see which is better for you) in this tutorial, as it is the most common server around, very easy to set up, and compatible with all major operating systems.

 Set Up a Local Web Server on Linux

 Apache was designed for Unix-like operating systems.
-Linux falls under this category, and installation and configuration of Apache webserver can be done in one step.
+Linux falls under this category, and the installation and configuration of an Apache webserver can be done in one step.

 Here we deal with the command line.
 Most popular distributions allow you to install Apache without compiling it from source using one simple command.